taurus-org/taurus/doc/source/users/ui/taurusdemo.rst

 .. contents::

-Taurus Demo is a GUI providing many of the Taurus Widgets for a demonstration purpose.
+Taurus Demo is a GUI providing a launcher of many of the Taurus Widgets for demonstration purposes.

 Taurus Demo Application
 -----------------------

-taurusdemo is an application that allows to have an overview of the different widgets available in Taurus. taurusdemo can be launched with the following command::
+taurusdemo is an application that gives an overview of some of the widgets available in Taurus. taurusdemo can be launched with the following command::